sharmalab/eaglescope/README.md

 ## Development
 Install dependencies -- `npm install`
-Build app -- `parcel build source/index.html`
+Build app -- `npm run-script build`

 See 'Visualizations.md' for how to create visualizations.